Start your free 3-day trial — no credit card required, full access included

 The selection of the number and position of the laparoscopic incisions is at the discretion of the surgeon and is based on their personal preferences as well as the specific requirements of the operation.
 Incisions are often chosen in the left and right lower abdomen or in the left and lower and mid-abdomen (left periumbilical).

 Procedure for incisions in the lower abdomen: Display the inferior epigastric artery in the lateral umbilical fold.
 Laterally, the superficial vessels are visualized via diaphanoscopy (superficial circumflex iliac artery, superficial epigastric artery).
-Two transverse fingers medial to the anterior superior iliac spine, in the vessel-free area, incision and insertion of a working trocar into the lower abdomen.
+Two fingerbreadths medial to the anterior superior iliac spine, in the vessel-free area, incision and insertion of a working trocar into the lower abdomen.

 Procedure for incisions in the mid-abdomen (mostly left): Display the inferior epigastric artery in the lateral umbilical fold.
 The superficial vessels are visualized via diaphanoscopy.
 Incision at the level of the navel and approximately 3 cm lateral to it.
 It is important to ensure that the incision is not too close to the optical trocar or in line with the working trocar of the lower abdomen, risk of collision.